ANNUAL REPORT TO CONGRESS

 [The] goal of a space shock and awe strike is [to] deter the enemy, not to provoke the enemy into combat.
 For this reason, the objectives selected for strike must be few and precise . . .[for example] on important information sources, command and control centers, communications hubs, and other objectives.
 This will shake the structure of the opponent’s operational system of organization and will create huge psychological impact on the opponent’s policymakers.

-China's nuclear arsenal has long provided Beijing with an inherent ASAT capability.
-However, in recent years Beijing has pursued a robust, multidimensional counterspace program.
+China’s nuclear arsenal has long provided Beijing with an inherent ASAT capability; the extent to which China’s leaders have thought through the consequences of nuclear use in outer space or of nuclear EMP to degrade terrestrial communications equipment is unclear.
 UHF-band satellite communications jammers acquired from Ukraine in the late 1990s and probable indigenous systems give China today the capacity to jam common satellite communications bands and GPS receivers.
-In addition to the direct ascent ASAT program demonstrated in January 2007, China is also developing other technologies and concepts for kinetic (hit-to-kill) weapons and directed-energy (e.g., lasers and radio frequency) weapons for ASAT missions.
-Citing the requirements of its manned and lunar space programs, China is improving its ability to track and identify satellites - a prerequisite for effective, precise physical attacks.
+In addition to the direct-ascent ASAT program demonstrated in January 2007, China is developing other technologies and concepts for kinetic and directed-energy (e.g., lasers and radio frequency) weapons for ASAT missions.
+Citing the requirements of its manned and lunar space programs, China is improving its ability to track and identify satellites – a prerequisite for effective, precise counterspace operations.

 Information Warfare.
 There has been much writing on information warfare among China’s military thinkers, who indicate a strong conceptual understanding of its methods and uses.
 For example, a November 2006 Liberation Army Daily commentator argued: